mercari/gaurun/SPEC.md

 ### POST /push

-Accepts a HTTP request for push notifications and pushes notifications asynchronously.
+Accepts the HTTP request for push notifications and pushes notifications asynchronously.

 The JSON below is the request-body example.